 Connections from Slovenia to other countries – Italy, & Croatia

-The closest cities worth exploring are – Trieste in Italy, and Zagreb in Croatia.
-They can be explored even on a day trip, and only take a few hours to reach (by road, tours or trains).
+The closest cities worth exploring are – Trieste in Italy and Zagreb in Croatia.
+They can be explored even on a day trip, and only take a few hours to reach (by road, tour, or train).

 - Ljubljana to Trieste is 1.50 hours by road.
 Buses take about 2+ hours

 - Ljubljana to Zagreb is less than 2 hours by road.
 Buses take about 2.50 hours